fspirit/knowledge-base/robotics/path-planning/rrt.md

 - builds shorter / straighter paths

 Cons:
-- is slower than RTT because of additional collision checking when rewiring the nodes
+- is slower than RRT because of additional collision checking when rewiring the nodes